Buyer’s Market Vs. Seller’s Market: What Does Each Mean For You, And What Is The Current Market State?

 Tips For Buyers

-Let’s say you’re interested in a three-bedroom house with asking price of $700,000.
-If you find that there are a dozen similar three-bedroom homes priced at $550,000, you can make the case that it’s only worth that in the current market.
+Becoming familiar with comparable properties on the market is key to negotiating effectively.
+By analyzing comps, you can use their pricing to your advantage.
+On top of doing the research yourself, a real estate agent or REALTOR® can help you analyze comps on their Multiple Listing Service (MLS).
+Let’s say you’re interested in a three-bedroom house with an asking price of $700,000.
+If you find that there are a dozen similar three-bedroom homes priced at $550,000, you know the house is likely overpriced in the current market.

 Tips For Sellers

 Spend a lot of time considering how others will view your property.
 If buyers can’t envision themselves living in your home, they won’t make offers.
 So, do a deep clean of your home, get rid of any clutter and touch up your landscaping in preparation.
-As you clean, try to depersonalize your space as much as possible: get rid of family photos, papers, souvenirs and anything else that points to you living there.
+As you clean and stage your living space, try to depersonalize your space as much as possible: get rid of family photos, papers, souvenirs and anything else that points to you living there.

-You should also price your home competitively.
+It’s crucial that you ensure your home is competitive by pricing it to sell.
 Survey similar homes on the market to see what they’re asking.
-Make sure your asking price is either on par with or lower than the comparable homes in your area.
+Make sure your list price is either on par with or lower than the comparable homes in your area.
 And when you do get an offer, make sure that you judge it fairly.
 Since you have less power to negotiate, you should consider offering to pay a portion of the closing costs and for any repairs requested.

 What Is A Seller’s Market?